Chief Executive Officer

 Drought Hub Director

-Thomas joined GGA in August 2021 as Director for the Drought Adoption and Innovation Hub bringing experience in strategy, innovation and commercial management.
+Tom joined GGA in August 2021 as Director for the South-West WA Drought Resilience Adoption and Innovation Hub, bringing experience in strategy, innovation and commercial management.

-Prior to his role at Elders’, Thomas has gained extensive strategy, innovation and commercialisation experience from running his own management consulting business and roles with PwC, Strategy& and iiNet Limited.
+Prior to his role at Elders’, Tom has gained extensive strategy, innovation and commercialisation experience from running his own management consulting business and roles with PwC, Strategy& (Booz & Co) and iiNet Limited.

 M 0457 664 219 | E firstname.lastname@example.org